adetaylor/webkit-wiki/Safer-CPP-Guidelines.md

 **Reasoning:**

-This makes sure we don’t use-after-free data members by enforcing that pointers cannot become stale.
-Use `Ref` / `RefPtr` for ref-counted objects that you which to keep alive.
-Use `WeakRef` / `WeakPtr` for other pointers or when you need to avoid reference cycles.
+This makes sure we don’t use-after-free data members, by enforcing that pointers cannot become stale.
+Use `Ref` / `RefPtr` for ref-counted objects that you wish to keep alive.
+Use `WeakRef` / `WeakPtr` for other pointers, or when you need to avoid reference cycles.

 **Right:**
 ```cpp